 High-temperature thermostats with cooling water connection (type W) always require a cooling water supply, even if the devices are only used for heating.

 1.2 Obligations of the operator

-The national regulations for operation applicable in the country in which the system is installed must be complied with.
+Observe the national regulations for operating the system in the country in which the system is installed.

 In particular, the application of statutory regulations concerning operational safety must be observed.